It's a trip with four hunting days in the area around 50 km southwest of Kangerlussuaq.

 The catering is plain food, oatmeal with milk, bread and cold cuts, freeze-dried food for dinner if we are not near the camp, hot food in the evening where we most eat any meat from slaughtered animals, reindeer and musk steaks, tea and coffee.

 We can enjoy a whiskey or two in the evening, but not during the hunt and not large quantities.

 Day 1, arrival by plane from DK , transport to camp with departure about 13:00

 Day 6, transport to Kangerlussuaq with departure around 10:00

 You cant not fly home on day 6, you have to book airplane for day 7.

 You can rent warm clothes and rifle.

 Hunter will help with all practical work, fix animals, cook, and other camp work. (it's too cold to stand still anyway).

-As it is natural for any hunting, even the success rate in the area is above 95% for the winter hunt, we cannot guarantee you will get animals.
+As it is natural for any hunting, even the success rate in the area is 100% for musk-ox for the winter hunt, we cannot guarantee you will get animals.
 You must be realistic with your expectations, and much depends on you, your fitness and skill with a rifle.